igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 Furthermore, if there is experimental traffic with these bit set on the network, a network operator could potentially prioritize this marked traffic by placing it in a priority queue.
-This prioritization could result in the delivery of better service, which could potentially mislead an experiment intended to benchmark the network.
+This may result in the delivery of better service, which could potentially mislead an experiment intended to benchmark the network.

 # IANA Considerations